Nursing Home Abuse Causes

 What Causes Nursing Home Abuse?

-There could even be some policies and practices from the nursing home company that contribute to abuse.
+In addition to this, there may also be some policies and practices from the nursing home company that contribute to abuse.

 Structural and Corporate Causes of Nursing Home Abuse